 Each year Black Friday seems to get more and more out of hand with millions of Americans binging on this shopping frenzy.
 Retailers are opening their doors earlier than ever, and consumers are ready to shop before they even sit down to take a bite of Thanksgiving turkey.

-What to do instead: Do your research.
+DO: Do your research.
 Shop at stores that are transparent about how their products are made and support maker’s rights.
 Avoid “doorbuster” sales to send a message to retailers.
 You might be able to hit your favorite sales in under an hour, but thousands of employees and makers are working overtime to support our consumption habits.